 Once a upon a time (1869) there was a man called John Wesley Hyatt.
 John wanted to create a substitute to Ivory.
-He achieved this goal, he discovered a plastic that could be crafted into a variety of shapes.
+He achieved this goal, he discovered a plastic that could be crafted into a variety of shapes, this early plastic we called Celluloid.
 This was revolutionary.
 For the first time human manufacturing was not constrained by the limits of nature.
 Nature only supplied so much wood, metal, stone, bone, tusk, and horn.
 But now humans could create new materials.

 In 1907 Leo Baekeland invented Bakelite, Bakelite could be shaped or molded into almost anything, providing endless possibilities.
 World War II saw a great expansion of the plastic industry.
 For the past 50 years plastics have changed and shaped the way we live.
 This cheap, highly adaptable material quickly made it into every family home.

 Of course, where there is a cause their is always an effect.
 Plastic debris in the oceans was first observed in the 1960s.
 Plastic’s reputation began to fall in the 1970s and 1980s as anxiety about waste increased.
 Furthermore, a growing concern about the potential threat plastics pose to human health saw its reputation drop even further.